 Fiji is a country composed of a chain of islands, some large, like the main island, Viti Levu, and some smaller, like the Yasawas and Taveuni.
 We spent one week at Plantation Island Resort on the Mamanuca Islands.
 Typically not much of resort type travelers, it was in Fiji where we made an exception.
 We wanted the experience of staying on one of the smaller islands and Plantation Island Resort was perfect for us.
 This resort is great for families on a budget.
 With three swimming pools, long stretches of beautiful beaches, ocean kayaks and paddleboards, water sports, and several restaurants, this place had it all.
 We were here during the Easter holidays so we were vacationing with lots of families from New Zealand and Australia, getting us even more excited for the next phase of our trip.

-Plantation Island Resort is a resort on a budget, so it was nothing fancy, but it was the beautiful setting and the plethora of water activities that made us choose this place.
+Plantation Island Resort is a budget resort, so it was nothing fancy.
+But it was its beautiful setting and its numerous water activities that made us choose this place.
 We stayed in a studio room in a small cottage with views of the beach.
 Once again, putting our money into activities rather than accommodations, we traded a stay in a one or two bedroom apartment for surfing lessons and chartered boat excursions.
 From our room we had a view of the beach and the sunsets, and these sunsets are some of the most beautiful we have ever seen.

 So, what is there to do for an active family in Fiji?
 The list of options is endless.

 Honestly, the waters were so clear here that snorkel gear almost wasn’t necessary.
 Just getting off the boat and walking onto the island we could clearly see the schools of fish in the water.